LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 When looking across different areas in Lancashire, the lowest numbers for active borrowers were 1% of the population, and the maximum was 21%.
 It provided a really stark example of the difference in library borrowing between different communities.

 Even with the low numbers there are positives though.
 While an area of 1% active borrowers is low, it's encouraging to see are no areas without _any_ active borrowers.
-If you're looking to increase usage in a community it's good to know that you have some users in that area.
+If you're looking to increase usage in a community it's good to have a starting point of some users in that area.
 Assuming about 1,500 people per LSOA, 1% would be 15 people who can advocate for the service.
-Perhaps it's a good opportunity for a refer a friend scheme?
+Perhaps a good opportunity for a refer a friend scheme?

 It's also a positive indication for the service that active borrowing can be greater than 20%.
 If all areas of the county got to that level, it would amount to over doubling active borrowing.
 When you consider that there are also the other active membership types (events, ebooks/emagazines, PNET) it's clear that the potential for library membership remains a high percentage of the population.